 All our Member towns have collection programs for TVs and electronics.
-Most charge fees for TVs and monitors to cover the cost associated with proper management (see your town's web page).
+Most charge fees for TVs and monitors to cover the cost associated with proper management.
+See Town Programs.

 Best Buy will recycle up to 3 units per day of residential desktop and laptop computers and notebooks, small electronics, VCR and DVD players, phones, keyboards, mice, cords, vacuums, fans, select other electric items, and remotes at no charge.
 Some items have trade-in value.
 There is a charge to recycle all TVs and computer monitors.